 Malayalam, Tamil, Kannada, Telugu, and Teli are dialect families of the Kui people.
-Each family has dozens of dialects of various sizes.
+Each family has hundreds of dialects of various sizes.
 Dialects evolved naturally to facilitate local communications.
 Languages were derived from dialects for mass communications (books, newspapers).
 Unlike dialects, languages were synthetic with rigid syntax and grammar to reach wide audience.
 Dialects evolved naturally.
-Languages were man made and taught in schools.
+Languages were man made.